 Welcome to the LSAY web site!

-The Participants section is designed to make it easier for LSAY members to update their mailing and other address information (including email addresses) and to send short messages of inquiry to the LSAY staff.
+The Participants section is designed to make it easier for LSAY members to update their mailing and other address information (including email addresses) and to send short messages or inquiries to the LSAY staff.
 This link includes our 800 number and other information that may be useful in maintaining your link to the study.
-We welcome your input about the utility of this section and your ideas for making it more helpful in the future.

-The Scholarship link provides a listing of all of the major articles and reports that have been produced from LSAY data over the last 20 years, including our quarterly research report The Generation X Report .
+The Publications link provides a listing of all of the major articles and reports that have been produced from LSAY data over the last 20 years, including our quarterly research report on our older cohorts: The Generation X Report.
 This listing of articles will be of interest to LSAY participants and to other scholars who may wish to engage in secondary analysis of the data.

 The Resources section provides information about how interested scholars can obtain access to a blinded copy of the data files (files with all of the personal information removed) and links to other studies of potential interest.